rbrki07/speaking/README.md

 ## Bio

-René Wilby is a seasoned freelance software engineer specializing in full-stack development for mobile and web apps, system integration, APIs, and DevOps.
-René also has extensive experience in technical product and project management and serves as a university lecturer and trainer.
+René Wilby is a seasoned freelance software engineer specializing in development of full-stack web apps, microservices, APIs, and DevOps.
+René also has extensive experience as a university lecturer, trainer and speaker.

 ## Picture